Looking at this building, it looks harmless enough…

 … and bones.

-The mummies of the Capuchin Crypt in Brno are an unusual lot because they never intended to be mummified.
+The mummies of the Capuchin Crypt in Brno are unusual because they never intended to be mummified.

-The bodies of the people who were buried there turned into mummies because of the geological composition of the ground and the system of airing.
+The bodies of the people buried there turned into mummies because of the ground’s geological composition and the airing system.

 Apparently, Mother Nature wanted these people to be preserved for a long time.